 Note: The purpose of discussing literature and other print and nonprint texts in class is to gain a deeper understanding of the author’s purpose and to gain insight into ideas and experiences that may be the same or different from our own.
-Texts serve as both mirrors into our own lives and windows into other people’s lives.
+Texts serve as both mirrors into our own lives and windows into other people’s lives, according to Dr. Rudine Sims Bishop.
 With that understanding in mind, we should seek to understand the experiences of both the authors and our classmates, not to argue or insist that our own opinion is the correct one.

-After the death of Heather Heyer following the Unite the Right Rally in Charlottesville last year and the state of our national political divide became national news, I realized we needed to have some tough discussions in our English classes, particularly in my American literature.
+After the death of Heather Heyer following the Unite the Right Rally in Charlottesville last year and the state of our national political divide became national news, I realized we needed to hold some tough discussions in our English classes, particularly in my junior level American Literature class.
 The idea of leading these discussions with a classroom full of teenagers, who may be impassioned one day and apathetic the next, was scary — and still is.
 But I know that it is important that all students have a safe place to discuss the issues that our country — and our world, really — is facing.

 So, with the help of friends and resources online, I developed some guidelines to help ensure that all my students can safely discuss issues while honoring differences in opinions and perspectives.

 - “Starting With Ourselves: Preparing for Tough Classroom Conversations” by TeachingTolerance.org

 - “Teaching Strategies: Contracting” by Facing History and Ourselves